Leadership

 Rev. Job Pangilinan, M.Div., J.D. - Founding Director

 Job was born and grew up in the Philippines.
 He earned a Bachelor of Science in Electronics and Communications Engineering from University of the City of Manila.
 He then earned a Juris Doctor from Xavier University.
 He then studied business at Strayer University.
-He earned his Master of Divinity degree from Garrett during May of 2025, completing the full Master of Divinity course of study, including two units of field education, in just three years.
-He was awarded a prize for homiletics.
+He earned his Master of Divinity degree from Garrett-Evangelical Theological Seminary during May of 2025.

 Before entering ministry, Job was an electronics and communications engineer, and then practiced as a corporate and trial lawyer, advocating for environmental protection and the rights of marginalized communities, including farmers, women, and children.
 Now, he is a member of the Board of Trustees for the Pacific Conference of the United States Methodist Church and was commissioned (ordained) a Provisional Elder during June of 2025.